Body Checkup

 Conclusion

-In a world where health challenges persist, staying informed and committed to influenza immunization not only safeguards personal health but also fortifies communal resilience.
-Together, with informed choices and proactive health measures, we can navigate the flu seasons ahead with confidence and prepare for a healthier future.
+Staying informed and committed to flu vaccination protects personal health and strengthens community resilience.
+With good choices and proactive health measures, we can handle flu seasons with confidence and work toward a healthier future.

 How is flu vaccine effectiveness measured?